 Mary Had a Little Turkey

-Credit for that proclamation goes largely to Sarah Josepha Hale, a writer and editor who had spent some 40 years sending letters to politicians to advocate for a Thanksgiving holiday.
+Credit for that proclamation goes largely to Sarah Josepha Hale.
+She was a writer and editor who had spent some 40 years sending letters to politicians to advocate for a Thanksgiving holiday.
 Hale also wrote “Mary Had a Little Lamb.”

 There Can Be Only One

-Speaking of Evacuation Day, the day after Thanksgiving is the busiest of the year for plumbers, who are called in record numbers to deal with, um, heavily taxed sewage systems everywhere.
+Speaking of Evacuation Day, the day after Thanksgiving is the busiest of the year for plumbers!
+They are called in record numbers to deal with, um, heavily taxed sewage systems everywhere.

 Tom vs. Thanksgiving

 Thomas Jefferson once called Thanksgiving “the most ridiculous idea ever conceived.”
-Pretty hot take from a man who owned other human beings.
+Pretty hot take from a man who supported slavery.